gregpalmr/smack-stack-tutorial/README.md

 - Apache Cassandra
 - Apache HDFS

-Additionally, this tutorial guides a reader through a simple example of running a Spark job that reads a file from the HDSF service and from a Kafka queue.
+Additionally, this tutorial guides a reader through a simple example of running a Spark job that reads a file from the HDFS service and from a Kafka queue.

      *** NOTE: This Tutorial is provided for convenience     ***
      *** and is not directly supported by Mesosphere, Inc.   ***